 - Rinse the tank and all furnishings thoroughly with water, removing all traces of habitat cleaner or bleach smell

 - Dry the tank and furnishings before putting the lizard back into the habitat

 A well-balanced anole diet consists of:

-- A variety of insects, including gut-loaded (recently fed) crickets, mealworms and waxworms no larger than half the size of the anole’s head.
+- A variety of insects, including gut-loaded (recently fed) crickets, mealworms, roaches, calci-worms, silkworms and waxworms.
+Insects should be no larger than half the size of the anole’s head

 Things to remember when feeding your anole:

 - Fresh, clean water should be available all the time

 - Avoid feeding large worms such as superworms or hornworms, as these are too large for anoles’ small jaws